This professionalism and protocol course will:

 Mingling Manners: Networking with Purpose

 Cocktail parties, conferences, receptions, and other gatherings are hotspots frequented by those charged with organizational representation.
 This part of the seminar begins with a discussion of such networking basics as making introductions, exchanging business cards, and choosing interesting topics for conversation.
 The program continues with an examination of networking objectives and a process for gathering information about others and the organizations they represent.

 Media Management: Interview Savvy

-Smartphones are everywhere and Facebook shares about as common as breathing.
+Smartphones are everywhere and Facebook shares are about as common as breathing.
 These modern marvels are great when the news is good, but watch out when things take a turn for the worse.
-In the age of the internet, a bad interview can spread globally in a matter of hours and remain forever available somewhere someplace on a server in cyberspace.
+In the age of the internet, a bad interview can spread globally in a matter of hours and remain forever available somewhere, someplace on a server in cyberspace.
 In this component of the program, we will reduce the odds of failing on film, and participants will learn how to give better interviews and manage their interactions with the media.

 Saying No: More Message Management